dogukansahil/HTSS/README.md

 Public Domain Dedication
 You have the right to use the files here, without changing or even changing the pictures.
 Images may be subject to copyright, please change.
+The apexcharts chart used is not covered by this license.
+For detailed information https://apexcharts.com/

 * To get paid support on customization or setup, please contact me.
 * **mail@dogukansahil.com.tr**